ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 A concept (more towards the field of mathematics) and a variable/parameter (more towards the field of physics) are the two main players.
 The difference is in their treatment: both can be visualised, but the former exists in abstract space whereas the latter exists in physical space (e.g our physical reality).

-And so we can connect concepts together or variables together.
-But for the latter, we have to visualise them precisely or build a visual simulation.
+The key skill: Connecting concepts together or variables together into a system.

 For physical variables, we can use these measurements to visualise from a perspective.
-E.g put yourself in the perspective of a proton in an nucleus (it sounds silly but maybe this works).
+E.g put yourself in the perspective of a proton in an nucleus.
 Physics formalises this: aka how to simulate or think about this 'correctly' and 'accurately'.
-This idea of visual perspective has an interesting cross-reference to the humanistic framework (down below).

 Another idea is that of _dependency_, whereby to understand or make connections of certain concepts, there must be a backlog graph of existing concepts that you have to build in sequential fashion, aka prerequisites.